iluwatar/java-design-patterns/microservices-aggregrator/README.md

 ## Related Patterns

-* [API Gateway](https://java-design-patterns.com/patterns/api-gateway/): The Aggregator Microservices pattern is often used in conjunction with an API Gateway, which provides a single entry point for clients to access multiple microservices.
+* [API Gateway](https://java-design-patterns.com/patterns/microservices-api-gateway/): The Microservices Aggregator pattern is often used in conjunction with an API Gateway, which provides a single entry point for clients to access multiple microservices.
-* [Composite](https://java-design-patterns.com/patterns/composite/): The Aggregator Microservices pattern can be seen as a form of the Composite pattern, where the composite is the aggregated response from multiple microservices.
+* [Composite](https://java-design-patterns.com/patterns/composite/): The Microservices Aggregator pattern can be seen as a form of the Composite pattern, where the composite is the aggregated response from multiple microservices.
-* [Facade](https://java-design-patterns.com/patterns/facade/): The Aggregator Microservices pattern can be seen as a form of the Facade pattern, where the facade is the aggregator service that provides a simplified interface to the client.
+* [Facade](https://java-design-patterns.com/patterns/facade/): The Microservices Aggregator pattern can be seen as a form of the Facade pattern, where the facade is the aggregator service that provides a simplified interface to the client.

 ## Credits